 Helen Wheatley holds a BA in American and English Literature from the University of East Anglia and an MA and PhD in Film and Television Studies from the University of Warwick.
 Helen has taught at the University of Warwick since 1998, with a brief sojourn to the University of Reading as Postdoctoral Research Fellow on the AHRB-funded project Cultures of British Television Drama, 1960-82 between 2003 and 2005.
 Helen is currently co-investigator on the AHRC-funded project A History of Television for Women in Britain, 1947-89.
 She also serves on the editorial boards of the following journals: Screen, Critical Studies in Television, Intensities, Revenant.

 I have research interests in various aspects of British television history, and have published work on popular genres in television drama in the UK, US, including the monograph Gothic Television (2006).
 I have an ongoing interest in issues of television history and historiography, the topic of my edited collection Re-viewing Television History: Critical Issues in Television Historiography (IB Tauris, 2007).
-I am currently undertaking research on television spectacle and visual pleasure on television for a monograph which will be published in 2015; this combines research on the history of particular television technologies as spectacular, with analysis of the ways in which, for example, landscape, bodies (both human and animal), and action are rendered visually pleasurable or spectacular on the small screen.
-She is currently Co-Investigator on the AHRC-funded project ‘A History of Television for Women in Britain, 1947-1989’, running between Warwick and De Montfort University, 2010-2014, with Rachel Moseley (Warwick) and Helen Wood (Leicester University).
-The project brings together archival and audience research methods in order to map this untold history and explore women viewers’ memories of the television that has been addressed to them.
+I am currently undertaking research on television spectacle and visual pleasure on television for a monograph which will be published in 2016; this combines research on the history of particular television technologies as spectacular, with analysis of the ways in which, for example, landscape, bodies (both human and animal), and action are rendered visually pleasurable or spectacular on the small screen.
+I was recently Co-Investigator on the AHRC-funded project ‘A History of Television for Women in Britain, 1947-1989’, running between Warwick and De Montfort University, 2010-2014, with Rachel Moseley (Warwick) and Helen Wood (Leicester University).
+The project brought together archival and audience research methods in order to map this untold history and explore women viewers’ memories of the television that has been addressed to them.
 The project was awarded the 2012 Arts Impact Award for public engagement with its Pop-Up TV Pop Shop in Coventry City Centre.
-She is also developing plans for research on the history of children’s film and television culture in Britain which is the subject of a large-scale touring exhibition being designed with colleagues at the Herbert Art Gallery and Museum which will tour the UK from summer 2015.
+I am also developing research on the history of children’s television culture in Britain which is the subject of a large-scale touring exhibition being designed with colleagues at the Herbert Art Gallery and Museum which will tour the UK for three years from May 2015.

 Gothic Television (Manchester University Press, 2006).